johnpc/jpc-local/README.md

   - Alert titles with appropriate emojis
   - Auto-refreshes every 5 minutes

-- **Content Tabs**: A tabbed interface with six main categories and URL routing:
+- **Content Tabs**: A tabbed interface with seven main categories and URL routing:
   - 🎉 **Events**: Local events and activities with infinite scroll (`/events`)
     - Shows only events with images for better visual experience
     - Mobile-optimized card layout with prominent images